Quantum error correction via multi-particle discrete-time quantum walk

-In our quantum walk, all particles evolve through the iterative application of coin-flipping ($\mathcal{C}$) and position-shifting ($\mathcal{S}$), which are standard operations in conventional quantum walks, together with neighboring interactions ($\mathcal{N}$) introduced to account for multi-particle dynamics.
-First, each particle updates its coin state through the coin-flipping operation, depending on the vertex this particle occupies.
-The subsequent position-shifting either keeps the particle stationary or moves it to the next vertex in a clockwise direction on the same square, depending on whether the coin state is $|0\rangle_\co$ or $|1\rangle_\co$.
-Finally, each pair of particles on adjacent squares acquires a phase factor of $-1$ through neighboring interactions if they have the same coin state and occupy nearest-neighbor vertices, i.e., vertices on adjacent squares that share the same $x$ and $y$ coordinates.
-Explicitly, all particles evolve under the action of the following three operators: \begin{widetext}
+By the sequence $\mathcal{C}\rightarrow\mathcal{S}\rightarrow\mathcal{N}$, every particle may or may not shift clockwise to the next vertex, and if a neighboring vertex is occupied by another particle, the two interact and acquire a phase of $-1$.
+Specifically, each particle first updates its coin state through the coin-flipping operation ($\mathcal{C}$), depending on the vertex this particle occupies.
+The subsequent position-shifting $(\mathcal{S}$) either keeps the particle stationary or moves it to the next vertex in a clockwise direction on the same square, depending on whether the coin state is $|0\rangle_\co$ or $|1\rangle_\co$.
+Finally, each pair of particles on adjacent squares acquires a phase factor of $-1$ through neighboring interactions ($\mathcal{N}$) if they have the same coin state and occupy neighboring vertices, i.e., vertices on adjacent squares that share the same $x$ and $y$ coordinates.